Egsagon/turboself-api/README.md

 ## Installation

 - Use at least python `3.11`
-- Install using pip: `pip install git+https://github.com/Egsagon/turboself-api.git`
+- Install using pip: `pip install turboself`
 - Or clone this repository and use the module locally.

 ## Usage